 Item number Description 2 Indicators matching the indicators on the front panel of the instrument: INT and EXT.
 Indicates the status of the reference signal used to time signals.
 Click on INT or EXT to view the reference status on the Status menu tab.
 TIME.
 Indicates the status of the selected time input.
 Click on TIME to view the time status on the Status menu tab.
 PWR1 and PWR2.
 Indicates the status of the Power Supply modules.
 Click on PWR1 or PWR2 to view the status of the Power Supply modules on the System menu tab.
 FAULT.
 Indicates the status of the instrument hardware.
 Click on FAULT to view the status of any faults on the System menu tab.
 For information about the possible states for each indicator, see the SPG8000A Installation and Safety Instructions.
 3 Click on Help to open a separate browser window that opens to the Tektronix SPG product Web page.
 4 Click on Refresh to refresh the Web user interface.
 5 Locked / Unlocked.
 Indicates whether the instrument front panel is locked or unlocked.
-Click to toggle the setting. the setting.
+Click to toggle the setting.

-Table 2: Elements of the Web user interface (cont.)
+Table 2: Elements of the web user interface (cont.)

-System settings available only by using the front panel The System menu in the SPG8000A Web Interface does not include all of the menu options that are available using the SYSTEM button on the instrument from panel.
-(See page 228, SYSTEM button menu .)
-Inf par formation on the following menu items, which are available only from the front hel, is available as described below: 1 Backup and restore Presets to USB (See page 17, How to backup/restore presets and user data. ) Audio/video Epoch selection Front panel time out period • Oven calibration (See the SPG8000A Installation and Safety Instructions manual for instructions on how to calibrate the oven oscillator.)
-Enable / Disable for SCPI remote Fault log - tracks the last 1000 significant events to help in troubleshooting
+System settings available only by using the front panel The System menu in the SPG8000A Web Interface does not include all of the menu options that are available using the SYSTEM button on the instrument front panel.
+(See page 222, SYSTEM button menu .)
+Information on the following menu items, which are available only from the front panel, is available as described below: Backup and restore Presets to USB (See page 17, How to backup/restore presets and user data.)
+Audio/video Epoch selection Front panel time out period Oven calibration (See the SPG8000A Installation and Safety Instructions manual for instructions on how to calibrate the oven oscillator.)

+Enable / Disable for SCPI remote